jrtrevino/file-renamer/README.md

 # FileRenamer

-FileRenamer is a simple python3 program to parse movie files into a readable format.
-It is currently in development with hopes of supporting TV show parsing.
+FileRenamer is a small Python program to parse movie files into a readable format.

 Usage: